 As a result, your company (team) will be much more flexible and able to respond to consumers' requirements much faster.
 In the end, Lean management principles will let you create a stable production system (Lean system) with a higher chance of improving overall performance.

-Lean management is more like a guide for building a stable organization that constantly evolves and helps identify actual problems and remove them.
+Lean management is more like a guide for building a stable organization that evolves constantly and helps to identify actual problems and remove them.

 Start your free trial now and get access to all Kanbanize features.